-At Injury Medicine in Lexington, our team of experienced healthcare providers offers advanced pain care and management in Lexington for a variety of conditions that cause pain.
-We believe that a spinal cord stimulator (SCS) can provide a solution for patients who have not found relief with other treatments and therapies.
+At Injury Medicine, we provide advanced pain care and management in Greenville to help address different conditions that cause your body pain.
+We are confident that a spinal cord stimulator (SCS) can provide a solution where other treatments and therapy options have failed.

 What Is a Spinal Cord Stimulator, and How Does it Work?

-Spinal cord stimulators consist of electrodes and a battery pack, and are designed to manage chronic pain by interrupting pain signals.
-The device is implanted in the back, with electrodes placed between the spinal cord and epidural space of the vertebrae.
+Spinal cord stimulators are unique implants consisting of electrodes (thin wires) and a tiny battery pack.
+The stimulator (SCS) is designed to help treat and manage chronic pain.
+A surgeon implants the device in your back, placing the SCS electrodes between the spinal cord and epidural space of the vertebrae.

 What Is a Spinal Cord Stimulator Used for?

 SCS is a pain care and management solution offered to patients after undergoing nonsurgical treatment that did not provide relief.
 At Injury Medicine, our highly trained and experienced surgeons and physicians can suggest this technology to treat and manage various chronic pain conditions such as:

 - Chronic back pain.

 - Angina (heart pain that cannot be treated using other options).

 - Amputation pain.

 - Peripheral vascular disease.